 IeCs (Integrated Energy Centres) are one-stop energy shops owned and operated by a registered community Cooperative and organised as a community project.
-The IeCs act as community information hubs, buying illuminated paraffin (IP), liquid petroleum gas (LPG), candles, petrol and diesel from oil companies and selling these products to the community at more affordable prices.
+The IeCs act as community information hubs, buying illuminating paraffin (IP), liquid petroleum gas (LPG), candles, petrol and diesel from oil companies and selling these products to the community at more affordable prices.
 IeCs are linked with the Integrated Development Plans (IDPs) of the municipalities.

 IeCs have been identified as growth drivers for capacity building in poor and underdeveloped rural communities.
 The focus of the IeCs is on educating and training communities in aspects of energy conservation and establishing energy shops in areas where people have to travel great distances at high costs to obtain energy resources such as firewood, candles, Liquid Petroleum Gas (LPG) and paraffin for basic needs such as cooking, heating and lighting.

-BP is currently in the process of identifying areas where IeCs can be developed.
+bp is currently in the process of identifying areas where IeCs can be developed.